emjwalter/cfg_python/README.md

 # cfg_python

-Notes and homework from Python course 🐍 :snake:
+Notes and homework from Python course :bowtie: :snake: